How to expand and speed up the wireless connection? Here are new innovations that will take hold over the next few years.

 Not just wireless

-The cable internet connection is not entirely gone, in fact in the home it is still used in PC gaming due to the data exchange speed higher than wireless.
+The cable internet connection is not entirely gone.
+In fact, in the home it is still used in PC gaming because of the data exchange speed higher than wireless.

 Audio quality without wires

 For this, they still force powerful speakers and home theater systems to use cables and wires for connection.